-Relevance: Constant dialogue to understand

-- their sustainable business drivers and how we can help expand their capabilities;Influence: Valuing their opinion, and sharing experience and host practice from - sharing experience and best practice from working with a wide range of suppliers and customers; - Value: Ensuring we deliver maximum sustainability value by understanding the sustainability drivers throughout our value chain; and - Affect: Sharing knowledge and expertise to increase understanding and find sustainable solutions.
+- Relevance: Constant dialogue to understand their sustainable business drivers and how we can help expand their capabilities; - Influence: Valuing their opinion, and sharing experience and best practice from working with a wide range of suppliers and customers; - Value: Ensuring we deliver maximum sustainability value by understanding the sustainability drivers throughout our value chain; and - Affect: Sharing knowledge and expertise to increase understanding and find sustainable solutions.
 We do this through training courses, round-table discussions and meetings, including awards and partnership debates.